Matthew 5:15–16: Analysis

 The KJV translation of bushel is more literal.
-R. T. France reports that a bushel was a measure of grain equivalent to about nine litres.
+A bushel was a measure of grain equivalent to about nine litres.
 One cannot put a unit of measure on top of something, so the word is generally seen as an expression for a bowl or container holding this amount.
 The WEB uses this more figurative translation.
 David Hill in the New Century Bible Commentary notes that this might be a reference to the hiding of the Hanukkah lamp to protect it from desecration.
 Eduard Schweizer notes that at this time almost all houses would have only had one room, so a single lamp is all that would have been needed to shine on all inhabitants.

-France notes that as with Matthew 5:13, the science in this verse is somewhat shaky.
+R. T. France notes that as with Matthew 5:13, the science in verse 15 is somewhat shaky.
 He notes that a lamp could not be hidden under a bowl as it would be rapidly extinguished by the lack of oxygen.
 Schweizer disagrees with this view.
 He feels that the metaphor is on how one would not light a lamp simply to put it out.
 He feels that a bowl would be a standard device to extinguish a lamp without generating smoke.